yusefmosiah/Choir.chat/docs/evolution_token.md

 The evolution of CHIP from a utility token to a multifaceted representation of value and participation is a testament to the dynamic and emergent nature of the Choir platform.
 It reflects a deeper understanding of the relationship between technology, economics, and human collaboration.

-This document will be integrated into **Level 2: Core Mechanics**, as it describes the fundamental role of the CHIP token in the platform's economy and incentive structure.